fe-data/fe-docs/docs/getting-started/installation.rst

 Demo data
 ---------
 The plugin comes pre-loaded with some demo data.
 Give it a try and play around in the menu and the order contextmenu.
-Place dashboard orders and give the ‘Scan App‘ a try.
-If you want to try the ‘Payment App‘, you first have to create your free Mollie account to receive payments.
+Place dashboard orders and give the :doc:`Scan App <../apps/scan>` a try.
+If you want to try the :doc:`Payment App <../apps/payment>`, you first have to create your free Mollie account to receive payments.

 Next steps
 ----------